Early Detection of Multiwavelength Blazar Variability: Training the model

-We evaluate the performance of our pipeline based on simulations of quiescent and flaring states inspired by the TeV-detected BL Lac object 1ES$~$1215$+$303.
+section{Simulation study} We evaluate the performance of our pipeline based on simulations of quiescent and flaring states inspired by the TeV-detected BL Lac object 1ES$~$1215$+$303.
 We simulate and evaluate different flare scenarios, varying in duration and flux.
 The light curves cover observations from \fermil and \cta.

 The Large Area Telescope (LAT) is a pair-conversion telescope on board the \fermi spacecraft \citep[][]{atwood_2009_fermi_lat}, covering an energy range from $\sim 20~$MeV to more than $500~$GeV.
 During standard operations, it covers the full sky once every three hours.